-This study is a single site, single-arm, prospective, observational study of subject satisfaction, after successful bilateral LASIK surgery.
-Subjects will be assessed pre-operatively, operatively and at 1 week, 1 month, and 3 months post-operatively.
-Clinical evaluations will include measurement of visual acuity, manifest refraction, and topography, aberrometry, and administration of the OSDI and PROWL questionnaires.
+This study is a Single site, single-arm, prospective, observational study of the accuracy of the intended flap thickness, after successful bilateral LASIK surgery.
+Subjects will be assessed pre-operatively, operatively and at 1 day post-operatively.
+Clinical evaluations will include measurement of visual acuity, manifest refraction, and flap thickness, and flap diameter.